Blue Lock Wiki

 Ever since meeting and losing to Rin, Isagi has been chasing him, attempting to surpass him at every turn.
 He goes out of his way to get closer to Rin, attempting to copy his cooldown routines and adapting his mindset in an attempt to get closer to his level.
 Isagi believes that when he is able to truly surpass Rin, he will be closer than ever to his goal of becoming the best striker in the world.
 Isagi is still prone to being nervous before big matches, such as the end of the First Selection, the beginning of the Third Selection, or the Japan U-20 match, and was slightly nervous while being interviewed after his decisive goal.
 However, in each case, Isagi was able to fully realize his ego and confidently stake his place among the best in Blue Lock, declaring that he would lead the Japan U-20 to victory in the World Cup.
 Isagi now doesn't like it when someone believes that his successes are just out of luck and not because of his skills as a striker.
 When he meets Tada, an old teammate from his school, and comments how "lucky" he was to score that goal in the match against Japan U-20, Isagi feels dismayed since Tada had absolutely no idea how much he had to fight every day inside of Blue Lock to get in the position he is currently, yet it does not dismay him for long as it motivates him into returning to Blue Lock and evolving even more.

 After the beginning of the Neo Egoist League, Isagi's ego is much more noticeable than before, feeling completely insulted when Yukimiya questioned his decision to make a pass, calling him someone with a small way of thinking.
 The conversation enraged Isagi and provoked him to the point of almost getting into a fight with Yukimiya inside of the dressing room.
-He is also entirely capable of showing frustration when things don't go like he planned; in the Bastard München vs. Manshine City match, he is frustrated and enraged when Kunigami took away his strategy to score a goal, who took the opportunity and stole Isagi's clear opportunity, and even more when Kaiser makes fun of him, saying that he likes making passes to goal instead of making them himself, not caring anymore about showing his egoism.
+He is also entirely capable of showing frustration when things don't go like he planned; in the Bastard München vs. Manshine City match, he is frustrated and enraged when Kunigami took advantage of his misfired shot due to Kaiser, and even more when Kaiser makes fun of him, saying that he likes making passes to goal instead of making scoring goals himself, not caring anymore about showing his egoism.
 According to Noel Noa, Isagi has an almost identical perspective on football as Ego, as they both share a mutual obsessive desire to win; he has even begun to exhibit a similar devilish smile on his face like Ego's whenever he's pumped up.

-In the final match against Paris X Gen, after learning that Noa has been using him as a stepping stone for Kaiser from the very beginning, Isagi discovered an unfamiliar level of rage and frustration within him.
+In the final match against Paris X Gen, after learning that Noa has been using him as a stepping stone for Kaiser from the very beginning, Isagi discovered an unfamiliar level of rage and frustration within himself.
 As a result, Isagi discovered a new ego, which relies on him "selling his soul for the sake of winning", he no longer cared about being the star or even being able to surpass "geniuses" in soccer, all that mattered to him was winning at any cost.
-Earning him the respect of world class strikers like his former idol Noel Noa, who accepted Isagi's grand public challenge to best him in the upcoming world cup.
-Additionally, as Isagi made the final winning shot, Rin acknowledged Isagi as "the Neo-Egoist, controlling both hope and despair!"
-He continued to evolve by compelling others to reveal their ego and use it for his own goals, declaring him as the "Demon King of Blue Lock".
+Earning him the respect of world class strikers like his former idol Noel Noa, who began to see him as a genuine threat and accepted Isagi's grand public challenge to best him in the upcoming PIFA World Cup.

 Abilities[]